Arathi-OTU/Data_Mining_Activity2_Sythetic_Data_Generation/README.md

 This project demonstrates an end-to-end healthcare data analytics workflow, including synthetic data generation, data preprocessing, validation, and visualization.
 The resulting dataset provides a foundation for advanced analytics, machine learning, and IoMT healthcare monitoring applications.

-The project follows a complete healthcare data analytics pipeline: